@graffiti-garden/wrapper-synchronize

 actor: string

 The URI of the actor that created the object.
-This actor also has the unique permission to modify or delete the object.
+This actor has the unique permission to delete the object.

 We borrow the term actor from the ActivityPub because like in ActivityPub there is not necessarily a one-to-one mapping between actors and people/users.
 Multiple people can share the same actor or one person can have multiple actors.
 Actors can also be bots.